How to Use Terminal on Mac

 Commander One is a file management tool.

 Besides being one of the best file managers, Commander One also works as the Terminal emulator, making it extremely easy to manage all the system processes.
-You can invoke Terminal simply by using hotkeys.
+You can invoke the app simply by using hotkeys.
 The emulator includes all the necessary features, and eliminates the need for switching between apps while working with it.
 All Mac Terminal commands can be executed in the application window.

 Pros